 5 Tips to Help Employers Deal With Legal Marijuana Use at Work

 Support for the use of medical marijuana to treat a variety of health conditions is quickly gaining traction in the U.S. Today, clinicians prescribe marijuana to address a range of ailments, including multiple sclerosis and nerve pain, cancer, glaucoma, and, most commonly, chronic pain.

 According to the Drug Policy Alliance, there is strong bipartisan support for medical marijuana use, with more than 70% of voters in favor of the right to use medical marijuana if recommended by a doctor.

-Today, both the use and production of medical marijuana are legal in 23 states and the District of Columbia.
+The use of marijuana for medical purposes is legal in 36 states and the District of Columbia.
+It's legal to use marijuana recreationally in 15 states and the District of Columbia.
 The medical marijuana movement and the push to legalize marijuana for recreational use are expected to expand.

 The mainstreaming of marijuana poses a dilemma for employers, who may be unsure of whether and how to accommodate marijuana users in the workplace.
 These tips can help companies set the right policies.

 When employees ask whether they are allowed to use doctor-prescribed marijuana at work, some employers may be tempted to respond with a put-down, such as, “Stoners don’t come into work."